influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/group-by.md

 {{% note %}}
 **Note:** The data in Example 2 are not in the `noaa` database.
-We had to create a dataset with less regular data to work with `fill(linear)`.
 {{% /note %}}

 {{% /tab-content %}}